Skip to content

 import * as protoLoader from '@grpc/proto-loader'

-// Download proto files from Sui's repository first
+// Download proto files first:

-const packageDefinition = protoLoader.loadSync('./sui.proto', {
+const packageDefinition = protoLoader.loadSync('sui/rpc/v2/ledger_service.proto', {

 keepCase: true,